When hiring private investigators for your law practice, be sure to:

 - Prepare alphabetical witness summary with name, address, telephone numbers, and

-short statement of relationship to case - Assist with large case management
+short statement of relationship to case

 - Pick up and review records pursuant to subpoena Duces Tecum, court order or signed release